Skip to main content

 Subsidy billing through Preschool Open Doors and Child Care Connection

-Hawaii operates two CCDF-funded programs: Preschool Open Doors (POD) for preschool-age children and Child Care Connection for the broader CCDF-eligible population.
-Both are administered by DHS and require centers to submit attendance records to support reimbursement claims.
+Hawaii operates two CCDF-funded programs: Preschool Open Doors for preschool-age children and Child Care Connection for the broader eligible population.
+Both run through DHS.

 Seasonal enrollment patterns